Cramton Bowl

-Cramton Bowl is a 25,000-seat stadium located in Montgomery, Alabama.
+Cramton Bowl is a 21,000-seat stadium located in Montgomery, Alabama.
 Cramton Bowl opened in 1922 as a baseball stadium and has been home to Major League Baseball spring training and to minor league baseball.
 Today, however, its primary use is for American football.

-It is the host of the annual Camellia Bowl and Montgomery Bowl for the NCAA Division I Football Bowl Subdivision (FBS); the FCS Kickoff, an annual season-opening game in the Division I Football Championship Subdivision; and of Montgomery's five high school squads.
+It is the host of the annual Salute to Veterans Bowl (formerly the Camellia Bowl) for the NCAA Division I Football Bowl Subdivision (FBS); the FCS Kickoff, an annual season-opening game in the Division I Football Championship Subdivision; and of Montgomery's five high school squads.
 It was previously home to the former Blue–Gray Football Classic, a collegiate all-star game usually played on Christmas Day, the Alabama State Hornets football team, and hosted the first ever football game played under the lights in the South.

 Stadium history

 Cramton Bowl is named for Fred J. Cramton, a local businessman who donated the land on which the stadium is built.
 After a conversation with friends about the need for a baseball stadium, Cramton donated his sanitary landfill to the city so a facility could be constructed there.
 The city held the land for a time and then returned it, stating that Cramton's stadium idea was too big of a project for the city to undertake.
 Cramton then decided to take matters into his own hands; with the help of the Junior Chamber of Commerce, Cramton raised $33,000 to build the sports venue.

 Seating capacity was expanded in 1929 to 7,991.
 More additions were made in 1946, increasing the seating capacity to 12,000.
 East stands were added in 1962 bringing the seating capacity up to 24,000.
 After new renovations were completed in July 2011 the capacity was reduced to 21,000.
 The stadium's modern boundaries are Madison Avenue (north); Hall Street (east); Pelham Street (south); and buildings and Hilliard Street (west).